Skip navigation

 • upholds the principles of academic integrity, as defined in the Academic Integrity Rule;

-• is original, except where collaboration (for example group work) has been authorised in writing by the course convener in the class summary and/or Wattle site;
+• is original, except where collaboration (for example group work) has been authorised in writing by the course convener in the class summary and/or LMS course site;

 • is produced for the purposes of this assessment task and has not been submitted for assessment in any other context, except where authorised in writing by the course convener;